johnnycatsf/psychedeli.ca/app/views/articles/content/2013-08-30-the-shape-of-web-uis-to-come.md

 title: the shape of web uis to come
 category: code
 date: 2013-08-30
-tags: javascript, ember.js, emberscript, emblem, waxpoetic
+tags: javascript, emberjs, emberscript, emblem, waxpoetic
 ---

 Recently, I've been very interested in the development of the